Origin of degenerate bound states in the continuum in a grating waveguide: Parity symmetry breaking due to mode crossing: Designing a waveguide that supports a degenerate bound state in the continuum at a given frequency

-Fig.~\ref{Fig:detPlot-Eigenmode branches} clearly shows that the BIC waveguide eigenmodes associated with the arch-like branches cease to exist as high-Q modes due to the opening of the second radiation-loss channel via the $p=\pm 1$ Fourier harmonic above the aforementioned cutoff value of the cover/substrate permittivity $\varepsilon^{\pm} = (\pi/2)^2 \approx 2.467$.
-(Note that the low-Q waveguide eigenmodes are not described within the linear approximation in Eq.~(\ref{dkzn}) which is valid only if $\omega'' \ll \omega'$.)
+Fig.~\ref{Fig:detPlot-Eigenmode branches} clearly shows that the BIC waveguide eigenmodes associated with the arch-like branches cease to exist as high-Q modes due to the opening of the second radiation-loss channel via the $p=\pm 1$ Fourier harmonics above the aforementioned cutoff value of the cover/substrate permittivity $\varepsilon^{\pm} = (\pi/2)^2 \approx 2.467$.
+(Note that very low-Q waveguide eigenmodes are not described within the linear or quadratic approximations in Eqs.~(\ref{dkzn}), (\ref{Deltakzn}) which are valid only if $\omega'' \ll \omega' \approx \omega_c$.)

-Hereinafter, all numerical calculations are easy and fast to perform since they are based on the explicit analytical formulae and a sufficient accuracy is achieved already in the approximation involving just a very few, namely, first five infinite-grating eigenmodes ($n=1,2,3,4,5;\,N=5$) and Fourier harmonics ($p\,=\,0,\,\pm 1,\,\pm 2; \ S=5$).
+Hereinafter, all numerical calculations are easy and fast to perform since they are based on the explicit analytical formulas and a sufficient accuracy is achieved already in the approximation involving just a very few, namely, first five infinite-grating eigenmodes ($n=1,2,3,4,5;\,N=5$) and Fourier harmonics ($p\,=\,0,\,\pm 1,\,\pm 2; \ S=5$).
 In other words, only very small sized $5\times 5$ matrices are involved.

-By knowing the exact location of a given waveguide eigenmode in the parameter space via the guidance provided by a 3D plot, such as in Fig. \ref{Fig:detPlot-Eigenmode branches}, of the determinant of the waveguide eigenmode problem, it is straightforward to calculate the real and imaginary parts of the waveguide eigenmode frequency $\omega_m = \omega'_m - i\omega''_m$ as functions of the grating layer thickness $L$ or other waveguide parameters.
+By knowing the exact location of a given waveguide eigenmode in the parameter space via the guidance provided by a 3D plot (such as in Fig. \ref{Fig:detPlot-Eigenmode branches}) of the determinant $\det(M-\mathbbm{1})$ of the waveguide eigenmode problem, it is straightforward to calculate the real and imaginary parts of the waveguide eigenmode frequency $\omega_m = \omega'_m - i\omega''_m$ as functions of the grating layer thickness $L$ or other waveguide parameters.
 For instance, for any given set of waveguide parameters, one can use a 3D plot of the absolute value of the waveguide characteristic function $|\det [M(\omega' - i\omega'')-\mathbbm{1}]|$ over the complex $(\omega', \omega'')$-plane, magnify a small region around a predetermined position of the eigenfrequency, and then determine its value $\omega_m = \omega'_m - i\omega''_m$ corresponding to the zero of the characteristic function, $\det (M-\mathbbm{1}) = 0$.
 In this way, the complex eigenfrequency can be calculated quite accurately.